mihirgathani/Wildfire_Analysis_Project/README.md

 ## Conclusion

 In this project, I analyzed the impact of wildfire smoke on respiratory health in Mesa, AZ, using historical data and predictive models.
-To calculate the smoke estimates, I considered factors such as proximity to wildfires, fire size (acres burned), and fire type to estimate the level of smoke exposure in the region.
-The analysis revealed a strong correlation between increased smoke exposure and higher respiratory mortality, as well as an uptick in respiratory therapy procedures and number of operations of the respiratory system and inpatient discharges for asthma.
+First, to calculate the smoke estimates, I considered factors such as proximity to wildfires, fire size (acres burned), and fire type to estimate the level of smoke exposure in the region.
+The forecasting of the smoke estimate showed that smoke from the wildfires is about to significantly rise by 2050.
+Next, I preprocessed the health data and the analysis revealed a strong correlation between increased smoke exposure and higher respiratory mortality, as well as an uptick in respiratory therapy procedures and number of operations of the respiratory system and inpatient discharges for asthma.
 While the correlation with asthma-related emergency visits was weaker, I found that respiratory procedures showed a strong positive relationship with smoke levels.
+The histoical analysis revealed that smoke from wildfires was significantly affect the health of Mesa residents.

-Using the VARMAX model, I forecasted future trends in respiratory health outcomes from 2021 to 2050, predicting a significant increase in asthma-related issues, respiratory operations, and therapy procedures.
+Finally, using the VARMAX model, I forecasted future trends in respiratory health outcomes from 2021 to 2050, predicting a significant increase in asthma-related issues, respiratory operations, and therapy procedures.
 This upward trend in both smoke exposure and health complications emphasizes the growing threat of wildfires to public health.
 The findings underscore the need for proactive public health measures, including enhanced air quality monitoring, improved healthcare infrastructure, and stronger wildfire prevention policies.
 By understanding these trends, we can better prepare for the long-term health impacts of wildfire smoke in Mesa and similar regions.